 - c.
 Change the Normal style so the font is 12 pt.
 Arial Bold and the paragraph has 8 pt. spacing after. - d.
-Sections and Columns: - 1.
-Insert the text from the file w02B_Cover_Letter_Text, which is one of the files you downloaded at the start of the term. - 2.
+Sections and Columns: - Move to the end of the document, tap Enter, and insert the text from the file w02B_Cover_Letter_Text, which is one of the files you downloaded at the start of the term. - 2.
 Correct the spelling and grammar. - 3.
 Put the text from I can be accessible... through In addition, I have... in three column format so it looks like the following: